sumanth234/react-native-simple-accordian/README.md

 ## Accordion Usage

-This is a convenience component for a common use case, see demo below.
+This is a convenience component for a common use case,you can see demo below.

 ```js
 import SimpleAccordion from 'react-native-simple-accordian';